OdBT/piRNA-IPdb_v2/README.md

-# piRNA-IPdb_v2
+# IPpiRNAdb_v2

-An update of the piRNA-IPdb publised at:
+An update of the IPpiRNAdb initialy released at:

 Larriba, E., del Mazo, J. An integrative piRNA analysis of mouse gametes and zygotes reveals new potential origins and gene regulatory roles.
 Sci Rep 8, 12832 (2018). https://doi.org/10.1038/s41598-018-31032-1